smatechnologies/opcon-docs/docs/objects/using-properties.md

 If the desired property is **not** associated with the job, schedule, or machine in the above locations, use the fully qualified property name syntax.

 :::caution
-If the property name contain periods (.), square brackets ( \[ or \] ),\ or curly brackets ( { or } ) in their names, the name must be enclosed in quotes to preserve the syntax of the property name.
-For example, a JI property could look like this: [JI."File.Name"].
+If the property name contain periods ( . ), square brackets ( \[ or \] ), backslash ( \ ) or curly brackets ( { or } ) in their names, the name must be enclosed in quotes to preserve the syntax of the property name.

+**Example**<br />
+A Job Instance property would look like this: [[JI.<property name\>]].
 :::

 :::tip Example
-The command line below is defined for a job named CrunchNumbers on a Subschedule called by a Container job named MainProcessing.
+The command line below is defined for a job named CrunchNumbers in a Subschedule called by a Container job whose name is MainProcessing.
 CrunchNumbers has a parameter that needs the value of the "Numbers" property on Parent schedule name for the MainProcessing job.
 Because more than one parent schedule can call the same subschedule, we choose to use the SSI object type.

 ```shell
 C:\\Progra~1\\CoolProgram\\crunch.exe [[SSI.Numbers]]